top of page

 publication spotlight

-preprints & manuscripts in review
+manuscripts in review or in revision

 Frost F, Noble DWA, Schou M, Rowe M, Rees J, Lüpold S, Chatten A, Smithson C, Cole BJ, Simões P, Lindenbaum I, Koppik M, Weaving H, Canal Domenech B, Churchill E, Zizzari ZV, Ellers J, Gigliotti S, Graziano M, Iossa G, De Nardo AN, Pilakouta N, Meena A, Ramm SA, Nakagawa S, Bretman A, Fricke C, Snook RR, Price TAR, Dougherty LR.
 High temperatures negatively affect reproductive output more than adult lifespan in ectotherms.
-In review at Nature Ecology and Evolution
+In revision for Nature Ecology and Evolution

 Pilakouta N, Vega-Trejo R, de Boer RA, Fitzpatrick JL.
 Parental care and inbreeding depression help explain patterns of inbreeding avoidance in animals.
 In revision.